gvwilson/sdxpy/src/perf/index.md

 the total time spent in those calls (which is what we care about most), the time spent per call, and the cumulative time spent in that call and all the things it calls.
-Right away we can see that the `dict_match` function that checks the consistency of the rows in a row-oriented dataframe is eating up a lot of time.
+We can see right away that the `dict_match` function that checks the consistency of the rows in a row-oriented dataframe is eating up a lot of time.
 It's only called in the constructor,